Phault/winOS/README.md

 * Magnifixer

 ## License

-MIT - Do whatever your want
+MIT - Do whatever you want

 Copyright of all image assets belong to Microsoft.
 I will remove them upon request, but I'm hoping they will turn a blind eye.
 The plan is to replace everything feasible with CSS styling or original recreations.